Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Scale down old alertmanagers to 0.

-   Copy the following into the `migrate.yaml`:
+   Replace the contents of the `migrate.yaml` file with:

    ```yaml
    alertmanager: